Breast Cancer Symptoms Checklist: What to Look For at Home

 Is breast cancer more common in older women?

 Breast cancer risk increases with age, especially after 50.
 But it can also affect younger women, sometimes in more aggressive forms.
-That’s why early detection and awareness are essential for women of all ages.

 Start by teaching younger family members about monthly checks and supporting awareness through items like breast cancer shirts for women that help promote education.